Pakistan–Palestine relations

-Pakistan–Palestine relations refer to the bilateral relations between Pakistan and the de jure State of Palestine.
+Pakistan–Palestine relations refer to the bilateral relations between Islamic Republic of Pakistan and State of Palestine.
 The Palestinian Authority established an embassy in Islamabad on 31 January 2017.
-Pakistan remains a staunch supporter of the proposal for the creation of an independent Palestinian state, and in line with its pro-Palestinian doctrine, does not recognize the State of Israel (see Israel–Pakistan relations).
-However, the former President of Pakistan, Pervez Musharraf, stated that Pakistan will recognize Israel's sovereignty if the latter withdraws its forces from the Israeli-occupied territories and allows an independent Palestinian state to be established within the Green Line that served as the international border between Israel and the Palestinian territories from the First Arab–Israeli War of 1948 to the Third Arab–Israeli War of 1967.
-Pakistan frequently provides various forms of humanitarian aid to the Palestinian Authority.
+Pakistan remains one of the most staunch supporters of the creation of a Palestinian state, and in line with its pro-Palestinian approach, does not recognize the State of Israel (see Israel–Pakistan relations).
+Pakistan currently hosts between 40 to 50,000 Palestinian migrants, primarily students in Pakistani universities; and frequently provides various forms of humanitarian aid to the Palestinian Authority.

+Former Pakistani president and military dictator Pervez Musharraf stated that Pakistan will recognize Israel if the latter withdraws its forces from some of the occupied territories and allows the remaining Palestinian land to continue to exist, within the Green Line that served as the international border between the occupation force, Israel, and the Palestine from the First Arab–Israeli War of 1948 to the Third Arab–Israeli War of 1967 — however successive governments have rejected recognizing Israel.

 The second President of the Palestinian Authority and State of Palestine, Mahmoud Abbas, has visited Pakistan three times.

-One of the most tense points in the Palestinian-Pakistani relations was Pakistan's participation in the suppression of the Palestinian guerrillas during the 1970 Civil War in Jordan.

 Historical relationship

-Before creation of Pakistan and Partition of India, Muhammad Ali Jinnah stated:
+Before the Partition of India, future founder of Pakistan Muhammad Ali Jinnah stated: